gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 - Outlets need to be optional (regular (?) or explicitly unwrapped (!))
 - Getting text from a NSTextView is done via the .string property (took me a while, expected value or text or something in that line)
 - When making a document based app, you need to implement the document class (inherting from NSDocument) and implement the save functions, otherwise the app will crash when trying to save (the document app auto-creates the save options)
+- The document-controller construction in the VocalTextEdit does not seem to be the best way to work with this, since I am not sure if the viewcontroller should be responsible, however this could be how the frontend pattern for these type of apps is defined.
+- Document layout applications have a function defined in the Document class that allows you to return "data".
+To get data you can use for example: ```contents.data(using: .utf8)``` (where content is a String).
+This will create a Data object to be used by the document class (and it's callers).